Coronavirus: Austria briefly halts trains from Italy over COVID-19 concerns | DW | 23.02.2020

 The last two days of events for Venice's world-famous Carnival celebrations were called off on Sunday amid concerns about the outbreak.

-Authorities have not yet found determined the source of the outbreak in northern Italy.
+Authorities have not yet determined the source of the outbreak in northern Italy.

-"We are [now] even more worried because if we cannot find 'patient zero' then it means the virus is even more ubiquitous than we thought," the president of the Veneto Region Luca Zaia said.
+"We are [now] even more worried because if we cannot find 'patient zero' then it means the virus is even more ubiquitous than we thought," Luca Zaia, Veneto regional president said.

 Concerns over the spread of the virus elsewhere prompted Turkey and Pakistan to close their borders with Iran on Sunday after the death toll there rose to eight.

-Over 2,400 people around the world have died due to COVID-19 since the virus emerged in the Chinese city of Wuhan in December last year.
+Over 2,400 people, mostly in China, have died due to COVID-19 since the virus first appeared in the Chinese city of Wuhan in December last year.

 Every evening, DW sends out a selection of the day's news and features.
 Sign up here.